zebranode/project-1/README.md

 Used on the [locations page](https://onecheesepizza.github.io/project-1/locations.html) to dynamically load a new map based on the selected location  .

 **Imgur API**
-Used on the [menu page](https://onecheesepizza.github.io/project-1/menu.html) to load images using AJAX hosted on [Imgur.com](https://imgur.com/).
-This implementation allows the business owner to update the product images on their own without developer intervention.
+Used on the [menu page](https://onecheesepizza.github.io/project-1/menu.html) to load images hosted on [Imgur.com](https://imgur.com/) using AJAX.
+This implementation allows the business owner to update the menu images on their own without developer intervention.

 **Parsley.js**
 Used on the [contact page](https://onecheesepizza.github.io/project-1/contact.html) to validate the form's inputs, chosen for its simple implementation and being accessibility friendly.